TRANSPARENTBUSINESS GROUP PRIVACY POLICY

 The cookies used on TransparentBusiness sites have been categorized as per the table below.
 However, it is important to note that not all cookies may be used in all jurisdictions or websites.
 A list of the categories of cookies used on this website is set out below.

-Strictly Necessary cookies | These cookies are essential in order to enable you to move around the site and use its features, such as accessing secure areas of the site.
-Without these cookies, services you have asked for cannot be provided. |
+These cookies are essential in order to enable you to move around the site and use its features, such as accessing secure areas of the site.
+Without these cookies, services you have asked for cannot be provided.

-First party analytics cookies | These cookies allow us to employ data analytics so we can measure and improve the performance of our site and provide more relevant content to you.
+These cookies allow us to employ data analytics so we can measure and improve the performance of our site and provide more relevant content to you.
 These cookies don’t collect information that identifies a visitor down to an individual level that is available to us.
-These cookies are not passing personally identifiable information to any external third party other than in limited cases when we engage a service provider to act on our behalf but who is then unable to use the data for their own purposes. |
+These cookies are not passing personally identifiable information to any external third party other than in limited cases when we engage a service provider to act on our behalf but who is then unable to use the data for their own purposes.

-Performance and Analytics cookies | Performance cookies are generally third-party cookies from vendors we work with or who work on our behalf that collect information about your visit and use of the TransparentBusiness website, for instance which pages you visit the most often, and if you get error messages from web pages.
+Performance cookies are generally third-party cookies from vendors we work with or who work on our behalf that collect information about your visit and use of the TransparentBusiness website, for instance which pages you visit the most often, and if you get error messages from web pages.
 These cookies don’t collect information that identifies a visitor.
 All information these cookies collect is anonymous and is only used to improve how the website works.
 Third party vendors may have access to this data and may use it to improve their overall services and offerings.
-While using cookies, TransparentBusiness generate analytics regarding your use of our services, to improve the services, and make our services easier to use, and more relevant, for you. |

-Functionality cookies | These cookies allow a site to remember choices you make (such as your username, language, or the region you are in) and provide more enhanced, personal features.
 These cookies cannot track your browsing activity on other websites.
-They do not gather any information about you that could be used for advertising or remembering where you’ve been on the Internet outside our site. |
+They do not gather any information about you that could be used for advertising or remembering where you’ve been on the Internet outside our site.

-Advertising and social media cookies | Advertising and social media cookies (including web beacons and other tracking and storage technologies) are used to (1) deliver advertisements more relevant to you and your interests; (2) limit the number of times you see an advertisement; (3) help measure the effectiveness of the advertising campaign; (4) retargeting to TransparentBusiness websites/information and (5) understand people’s behavior after they view an advertisement.
+Advertising and social media cookies (including web beacons and other tracking and storage technologies) are used to (1) deliver advertisements more relevant to you and your interests; (2) limit the number of times you see an advertisement; (3) help measure the effectiveness of the advertising campaign; (4) retargeting to TransparentBusiness websites/information and (5) understand people’s behavior after they view an advertisement.
 They are usually placed on behalf of advertising networks with the site operator’s permission.
 They remember that you have visited a site and quite often they will be linked to site functionality provided by the other organization.
-This may impact the content and messages you see on other websites you visit. |
+This may impact the content and messages you see on other websites you visit.

 Please send an email to [email protected] if you have any question regarding this Cookies Policy.

-LAST UPDATED: [4.20.21]
+LAST UPDATED: March 29, 2021

 TRANSPARENTBUSINESS GROUP CALIFORNIA PRIVACY POLICY